lhenry97/Project-1---Group-1/README.md

 Task 7	Host Experience and Listing Performance	•	Group listings by host and analyse performance metrics (e.g., average rating, number of bookings).
 •	Use correlation analysis and hypothesis testing to examine the relationships.
 Monica

+Task 8 Price and Amenities
+Test: Use Ptest to compare the two variables.
+Rhea

 Expected Outcomes
 •	Identification of key factors influencing Airbnb listing prices.
 •	Insights into how location, property type, and amenities impact pricing.